belle2/basf2/display/doc/index.rst

 ====================

 The Belle II event display is envoked with ``b2display``.
-You can use it to explore any `mdst` files.
+You can use it to explore any :ref:`mdst` files.

 You must use a :ref:`full release <choosing_a_release>`, and it is usually recommended to use the same release that was used to create the file you want